 Find out more from the Dyspraxia Foundation (01462 454986).

-Epilepsy is a condition in which a person has recurrent seizures due to an imbalance in brain chemistry.
-One in 103 people has epilepsy.
+Epilepsy is a condition in which a person has a tendency to have seizures that start in the brain.
 Many types of seizure can occur and epilepsy can affect anyone at any age.

 Some behaviours associated with autism can look like seizures, eg staring or repetitive movements.
 Any concerns should be explored by a specialist.